AmauryDM/twitter-dataflow/README.md

 ## Introduction

+Associate Professor at the engineering school of ISEP, Paris, where she is currently the Head of the Software Engineering major

-This project aims at setting up an application of Big Data from start to end.
+This project aims at setting up an application of Big Data from start to end under the supervision of ISEP Associate Professor in Software Engineering [Shohreh Ahvar](https://github.com/shohrehahvar).
 It is inspired by a [Hortonworks Tutorial](https://github.com/hortonworks/data-tutorials/blob/master/tutorials/cda/building-a-sentiment-analysis-application/tutorial-0.md) for Data Engineers and Data Scientist to use multiple Big Data technologies provided by Apache.
 The final application is a Real-Time Sentiment Analysis Application installed on a Windows 10 machine.
 The application acquires real-time data generated on the Twitter feed via the API, filters it to pass it through a Deep Learning sentilent analysis model and finally stores the analyzed data into a database.
 More information can be found on the original tutorial that is adapted here in order to bypass the use of the Hortonworks Sandbox.

 ## Big Data technologies